ritomsen/music_recommendation_backend/README.md

 - **Rate limits / API keys**: OpenAI, Google, and Spotify keys may rate limit; use appropriate models and quotas.

 ## Notes for development
-- Candidate pool may be truncated to a max size of 75 in `recommendation.py` to keep tournaments fast.
+- Candidate pool is truncated to a max size of 75 in `recommendation.py` to keep tournaments fast.
 - Prompts live in `app/prompts/*` and are loaded by the LLM services.

 ---